Timbers:

 1. Stability

-As wood tends to shrink and expand more tangentially compared to radially, the shrinkage and expansion is halved with vertical grain.
-This means that coatings will last longer on timbers with vertical grain orientation.
+As wood tends to shrink and expand more tangentally compared to radially, the shrinkage and expansion is halved with vertical grain.

 2. Surface Cracking

 In exterior applications, wood typically cracks perpendicular to the grain.
-This means that flatsawn timbers will have more visible cracking than quarter sawn, vertical grain boards.
-Surface cracks can harbour moisture, leading to premature decay - this means that vertical grain products last longer, and hold coatings better than those that are flatsawn.
+This means that flat sawn timbers will have more visible cracking than quarter sawn, vertical grain boards.
+Surface cracks can harbour moisture, leading to premature decay - this means that vertical grain products last longer, and hold coatings better than those that are flat sawn.

 3. Long Term Performance